Language selector best practices: 10 UX tips for websites and apps

 - 日本語 / Japanese

-Depending on user current language, this dual display helps them recognize their preferred language quickly, especially if they are not fluent in the current language.
+Depending on the user's current language, this dual display helps them recognize their preferred language quickly, especially if they are not fluent in the current language.

 Using both forms is a perfect solution for accessibility, as it caters to users who may not be familiar with the language names in their native script.
 However, be careful not to overwhelm users with too much text.
 Keep it concise and clear.